Three ways a father can supercharge kids with starry hope

-Fishing one summer night, a seven year-old boy laughed when his father held him high to the stars.
+A seven-year-old boy laughed one summer night when his father held him high to the stars.

 Just then, a white flame skirted across the astonished heavens.